You don’t believe the same things anymore,

 Many people who leave religious systems were taught that certainty was the goal,

-that having the “right answers” was what made you safe, faithful, or whole.
+that having the “right answers” is what made you safe, faithful, or whole.

 So when that certainty disappears, it can feel disorienting.